syscilythedeveloper/cultureCoded/README.md

-## Welcome
+## The Culture Coded Dev - Code Samples

-Welcome to the companion repo for **The Culture Coded Dev** — a series where I make Data Structures and Algorithms (DSA) actually make sense, using real-life and culturally grounded metaphors.
+Welcome to the companion repo for **The Culture Coded Dev** — a series where I break down Data Structures and Algorithms (DSA) using real-life, culturally grounded metaphors that actually stick.

 Whether you're:

-- 👩🏾‍💻 A software engineer trying to brush up on interview patterns
+- 👩🏾‍💻 A software engineer brushing up for interviews
-- 🎓 A bootcamp grad looking to really _get it_
+- 🎓 A bootcamp grad trying to really _get it_
-- 🌟 Or someone who just learns better through lived experience and culture...
+- 🌟 Or someone who just learns better when the learning reflects the culture...

-**This repo (and series) is for you.**
+**This repo — and the full series — is for you.**

-Each file will walk you through a different DSA concept — starting with: two-pointer → Two Pointer Pattern (ft.
-Beyoncé’s concert finale)
+Each file walks through a different DSA concept — starting with:
+**`two-pointer` → Two Pointer Pattern (ft.
+Beyoncé’s concert finale)**

 ## 📚 What You’ll Find in This Repo

 This repo contains coding samples that pair with each post in The Culture Coded Dev series.
 Each file includes:

-✅ Starter problems you can clone and code along with
+- Starter problems you can clone and code along with
-✅ Fully worked examples based on culturally relevant scenarios ✅ Clean, well-commented Python code (JavaScript and others coming soon) ✅ Occasional notes, hints, and diagrams to deepen understanding
+- Fully worked examples based on culturally relevant scenarios
+- Clean, well-commented Python code (JavaScript and others coming soon)
+- Occasional notes, hints, and diagrams to deepen understanding

 ## How to Use: